hassanshaikley/pico-pubsub/README.md

 }
 ```

+Which does slim down to `194b`...Not bad at all!

 Or [tiny-pubsub](https://github.com/LukeWood/tiny-pubsub/blob/master/pubsub.js) if you want to see two additional functions that are not critical!
 The agony!
+This comes in at 401b, more than twice `nano-pubsub`!

 ```javascript
 let subscriptions = Object.create(null);